wp-plugins/wp-auto-featured-image/readme.txt

 = Will this auto set thumbnail for all existing posts/pages =

-This wil work for the post types you have configured from admin and not all existing rather it will work for newly cretaed or modified.
+This wil work for the post types you have configured from admin, it will work for newly cretaed or modified posts after your configuration from admin panel.

-= Camn I choose specific post type for this =
+= Can I choose specific post type for this =

 Yes, there is option from admin to set it for custom post types.

+= Can I choose custom image for default image =

+Yes, there is option from admin to set.

 == Changelog ==